iddm/toornament-rs/book/src/tournaments/matches/update.md

 This will edit a match with id = 2 and return the updated object.

-This can also be done via `fancy` interface:
+This can also be done via `iter`-like interface:

 ```rust,no_run
 extern crate toornament;